Ilias Akhomach

-Ilias Akhomach (إلياس آخوماش; born 16 April 2004) is a professional footballer who plays a right winger for La Liga club Villarreal.
-Born in Spain, he plays for the Morocco national team.
+Ilias Akhomach (إلياس آخوماش; born 16 April 2004) is a professional footballer who plays as a right winger for club Villarreal and the Morocco national team.

 Club career

 Barcelona

 Born in Els Hostalets de Pierola, Barcelona, Catalonia, Akhomach made his debut for FC Barcelona B on 7 November 2020, starting in a 1–0 away defeat to FC Andorra in Segunda División B. He was replaced by Nils Mortimer in the 63rd minute.

 On 20 November 2021, he was selected in the first team starting line-up, for Xavi's first game as a FC Barcelona manager, a La Liga derby against RCD Espanyol.
 In a tense contest at the Camp Nou following the departure of Ronald Koeman, he helped his team to a 1–0 win, although he was replaced early in the second half to make way for his fellow Barcelona B winger Abde Ezzalzouli.

 On 20 May 2023, it was announced that Akhomach would not renew his contract with Barça and would become a free agent when his contract expired on 30 June 2023.